Education in Guatemala: Supporting the Unreached and Underserved

-In Guatemala in particular, USAID reports that only two out of every five children finish the sixth grade, and almost 31 percent of citizens over age 15 can't read, according to the CIA World Factbook.
+In particular, education in Guatemala has much room for improvement.
+USAID reports that only two out of every five Guatemalan children finish the sixth grade, and almost 31 percent of citizens over age 15 can't read, according to the CIA World Factbook.
 Throughout the past decade, the Central American nation has made great strides in helping more youths graduate from high school and meet appropriate literacy standards, but, unfortunately, Guatemala must overcome several obstacles to ensure all of its children have access to education.

 A Desperate Need for Funding

-One of the factors that prevents Guatemala from providing its citizens with the education they need is funding.
-According to UNESCO, about 18.5 percent of Guatemala's government spending is put toward education, but in most cases, this is simply not enough.
+One of the factors that prevents people from accessing quality education in Guatemala is funding.
+According to UNESCO, about 18.5 percent of government spending is put toward education in Guatemala, but in most cases, this is simply not enough.

-Many schools still do not have the space, faculty or materials they need to educate local children.
+Many schools in Guatemala still do not have the space, faculty or materials they need to educate local children.
 This is especially true in rural villages, where few schools are properly equipped.
-When schools that lack the resources to help children succeed academically and socially, the children are less likely to emerge from poverty as adults.
+When schools in Guatemala lack the resources to help children succeed academically and socially, the children are less likely to emerge from poverty as adults.

 The Unreached Indigenous Population

-Although poverty, under-resourced schools and inadequate access to education are problems found throughout Guatemala, these issues are far more prevalent in rural areas, which are largely populated by indigenous people of Mayan and African descent.
+Although poverty, under-resourced schools and inadequate access to education in Guatemala are serious problems found throughout the nation, these issues are far more prevalent in rural areas, which are largely populated by indigenous people of Mayan and African descent.
 Throughout Guatemala's turbulent political history, its indigenous people have suffered discrimination and severe poverty, which extends to schooling.

 To help give these children a chance for a happy and productive future, ChildFund works in Guatemala with local partners to give indigenous children the tools they need to receive an education and develop strong thinking skills and self-confidence.
 With your help, we can continue this important work.